• Recipes

 2. Feel free to adjust the marinade to your taste.

-3. You can brine BUT do not use my suggested marinade if you do.
-I suggest 6 cups of water, 6 tablespoons salt, 6 tablespoons brown sugar.
-4-hour minimum but overnight would be better.
+3. You can brine with 6 cups of water, 6 tablespoons salt, and 6 tablespoons brown sugar.
+4-hour minimum, but overnight would be better.
 You can add some garlic or other spices if you want.

 4. I do not remove the fat pad here until after cooking.
 It is hard before cooking and scrapes right off after.